Camping can sometimes be chilly, but you'll soon be warm standing next to your trusty barbecue.

-Our friends, Weber, reveal five delicious winter recipes that are perfect for preparing on the hotplate.
+Our friends, Weber, reveal five delicious Winter recipes that are perfect for warming the soul and filling hungry bellies

 Sweet or savoury, enjoy the following:

 2 tbsp olive oil, plus extra